CousinRicky/POV-Ray-Object-Collection/README.md

 - [DeskLamp](https://github.com/CousinRicky/POV-DeskLamp) - A flexible gooseneck desk lamp with a built-in light source
 - [ShapeOfTheDay](https://github.com/CousinRicky/POV-ShapeOfTheDay) - Prefabricated virtual environments in which one can showcase or examine experimental models and prototypes
 - [SpiralImage](https://github.com/CousinRicky/POV-SpiralImage) - An Archimedean spiral impression of a pigment

+## Object Collection Mirror

+The official POV-Ray Object Collection website is temporarily unavailable, but [LeForgeron has mirrored the Collection](https://github.com/LeForgeron/PovContributions) as of April 5, 2019.